How I Manage My Home + Family as a Mom with ADHD

 I focused on what works for me + let go of everything else.

 I've gotten extremely strategic about what I expect of myself and based those lists of what works for me and my family.
 I plan for low energy days and know that they are inevitable.
 I don't try and make up those days that get missed and have found a cadence to my weekly and monthly tasks that even if days are missed, our home feels calm and peaceful and clean enough.
-My goal isn't perfection but finding a rhythm that feels good to use.
+My goal isn't perfection but finding a rhythm that feels good to us.

 I then shifted to the clutter and long term projects.